kyma-project/btp-manager/docs/user/resources/02-10-sap-btp-operator-cr.md

 | 24         | Error                | Ready                | false                | StoringChartDetailsFailed                       | Failure of storing chart details                                                           |

 > [!NOTE]
 > If an operation returns the `Warning` CR state, it has encountered a problem.
-You can take action to solve it. <!--Read the relevant description in the table and take action to solve the problem.-->
+Read the relevant description in the table and take action to solve the problem.